 None of the companies offer software updates.

-Veepeak Mini Bluetooth: Some users may face issues due to an older version of Bluetooth, hence it’s important to be close to your vehicle when connected.
+Veepeak Mini Bluetooth: Some users may face issues due to an older version of Bluetooth.
+Hence it’s crucial to be close to your vehicle when connected.

 Bafx Products Bluetooth: This one is quite reliable but can only help you solve minor issues.